adityagarg941/Netflix-Shows-Data-Analysis/README.md

 # Netflix-Shows-Data-Analysis

 In this Dataset I have done Data cleaning, Data Processing and multiple techniques on the Dataset.
+I have primarily used Python and Excel to do all the tasks.

 Indentified missing values and handled them in columns as follows:-

 director - 	2,634	(Filled with "Unknown" text.)